-The country’s scenery is much mountainous and the Karisimbi is regarded as the highest peak at 4,507on the Virunga Volcanic ranges and the lowest point in Rwanda is the Ruzizi River, at 950 m (3,117 ft) above sea level.
-Lake Kivu is the country’s largest main fresh water body.
-And Ruzizi river valley forms the western boundary with the Democratic Republic of the Congo (formerly Zaire) and constitute part of the Great Rift Valley.
+The country’s scenery is much mountainous and the Mt.
+Karisimbi is regarded as the highest peak at 4,507m on the Virunga Volcanic ranges and the lowest point in Rwanda is the Ruzizi River, at 950m (3,117 ft.) above sea level.
+Lake Kivu is the country’s largest main fresh water body and one of the deepest lakes in Africa.
+Ruzizi river valley forms the western boundary with the Democratic Republic of the Congo and constitute part of the Great Rift Valley.
 There also other small lakes and Rivers such as Ruhondo, Burera, Muhazi, Ihema, Mugesera and River Akagera.
 Rwanda is also located on the eastern edge of the Albertine Rift which is a western wing of the Great Rift Valley and all these places attract a number of travelers’ whole over the world to Rwanda to explore more about the country.

-Even though Rwanda is located only two degrees south of the equator, Rwanda’s high elevation makes the climate temperate.
-The average daily temperature is near Lake Kivu; at an altitude of 4,800 feet (1,463 m) is 73 °F (22.8 °C).
-The average day time temperature is 24oc with a possible maximum of 300c.
-There are four noticeable seasons, the long dry season is from mid-may to September, and the long dry season is from mid-may to September, the short rains from October to mid December to mid-march.
+Even though Rwanda is located only two degrees south of the equator, Rwanda’s high elevation makes the tropical highland climate.
+The average day time temperature is 24°C with a possible maximum of 30°C. There are four noticeable seasons, the long dry season is from mid-May to September and the short rains from October to mid-December to mid-march.
 Heavy downpours occur almost daily, alternating with sunny weather.
 Rainfall is generally heavier in the western and northwestern mountains than in the eastern savannas.
-The summit of Karisimbi (4507m), the highest of these volcanoes, is often covered with hail or snow
+The summit of Mt.
+Karisimbi at 4507m, is often covered with hail or snow.

-Art & Craft are produced throughout the country, while most originated as functional items rather than purely for adornment.
-Woven baskets and bowls are especially common and women are the most gifted under this field and they normally use Imigongo, a unique cow dung art, it is produced in the southeast of Rwanda, with a history dating back to when the region was part of the independent Gisaka kingdom.
+In Rwanda, there are great items produced in the Art & Craft sector and these include woven baskets & bowls, wood carvings, customary housing styles.
+The women are the most gifted under this field and they normally use Imigongo, a unique cow dung art which it is produced in the southeast of Rwanda, with a history dating back to when the region was part of the independent Gisaka kingdom.
 The dung is mixed up with natural soils of various colors and painted into gorgeous ridges to form arithmetical shapes.
-Other locally made items include crafts made include pottery and wood carving.
-Customary housing styles which are made of locally available materials.
-The government has initiated a program to replace these with more modern materials such as corrugated iron, and many modern houses with good building materials has put in place can easily be seen in most big towns of Rwanda thanks to the government of Rwanda under the president Paul Kagame

 Rwanda Travel Information